SundayMC/joinsound/README.md

 # joinsound
-JoinSound is a plugin that plays a sound to all players in line when a player with the joinsound.havejoinsound or joinsound.havequitsound permission connects or disconnects.
+JoinSound is a plugin that plays a sound to all players online when a player with the joinsound.havejoinsound or joinsound.havequitsound permission connects or disconnects.
 This plugin has been tested from version 1.13 to version 1.17 for Spigot/Bukkit.
-The .jar is available at this website : https://www.spigotmc.org/resources/joinsound.96532/
+The .jar is available at : https://www.spigotmc.org/resources/joinsound.96532/